amandaeze97/cs3041-designManifesto/README.md

 #### USER FEEDBACK

-Paragraph 1

-Paragraph 2
+After developing multple prototypes, my group members and I would distribute them to outside members and ask them to test out the prototypes.
+We would ask them questions such as what they like, what they wish, and what if?
+This would give us both directions as to what is working and what can be improved.
+User feedback in some cases would entirely change the direction of our project, which is why it is important to get feedback as soon as possible.
+Feedback can't be done to early though, because the users at the beginning do not usually know what they want.
+Which is why we as the designers/engineers need to create multiple ideas/sketches/protypes.
+We can then tweek our product once the general mass of users has come to a consensus.

 #### FINALIZATION

-With the combination of our previous design steps, we can create an intricate, well-designed, and thoroughly tested product to be used.
+With the combination of brainsotmringour previous design steps, we can create an intricate, well-designed, and thoroughly tested product to be used.
 The design process is transferable to any problem.
 This is true, because at the start of the class, we were working on a mobile application design for a workshop, and then ended with creating a virtual reality experience.
 We made a chat-bot that would help those who wanted to know more about gun access, but before that we created a webpage that would visualize the number of drivers that got into accidents per state in the United States.
 All of these are different problems, but were built using the same process, which is why each one came out with a successful solution.